ScottLogic/Technology-Carbon-Standard/pages/information/estate.md

 Where this isn't all available a rough approximations can still be made, e.g. if you don't know the device breakdown there may be publicly available info for similar websites or apps.

-With this information the average energy on device of a particular type (like tablet) in a given time period (e.g. per minute) can be multiplied by the data about number of devices and average usage per day/week/year.
+With this information the average energy of a particular device type (e.g. tablet) in a given time period (e.g. per minute) can be multiplied by the data about number of devices and average usage per day/week/year.
 Location data can then be used to get carbon intensity for the users in order to provide the final emissions.

-For networking energy, metrics for server-side API calls would be one way to understand total traffic across endpoints but it does mean there's a need to aggregate metrics from lots of server-side locations - some of which could be SaaS and unavailable.
+For networking energy, metrics for server-side API calls would be one way to understand total traffic across endpoints but it does mean there's a need to aggregate metrics from lots of server-side locations - some of which could be SaaS endpoints and lack metrics.
 Alternatively device analytics can capture total data sent from the app which will allow all network traffic to be provided in one go whilst still allowing for a breakdown to show what endpoints are generating the most traffic.

 A more basic option would be to analyse the typical network activity per minute of app interaction and just add this on to the device energy usage as an extra factor before scaling by time and the user count.